 Place it in a container (including the zest and ginger) Let it cool to room temperature then refrigerate for a minimum of 4 hours to a maximum of 24 hours.
 The longer it rests the deeper the flavor.

-Discard the zest and ginger.
-Thoroughly mix the mandarin juice with the sugar syrup.
+Thoroughly mix the mandarin juice with the sorbet syrup.

 Scoop into a container, place a piece of plastic wrap or parchment paper on the surface and freeze until firm (2-4 hours minimum)

-- The size of the mandarin zest should be a little over an inch.
-Anything bigger will absorb too much of the sugar syrup and throw off the proportions of the recipe.
+The size of the mandarin zest should be a little over an inch.
+Anything bigger will absorb too much of the sorbet syrup and throw off the proportions of the recipe.

-- For a subtle ginger flavor take out the ginger after 20 minutes.
-The longer the ginger sits in the syrup the stronger the flavor.
+For a subtle ginger flavor, remove the ginger after 20 minutes.
+The longer it sits in the syrup the stronger the flavor.